All Episodes

 Obama, he's just working really hard.

-He's got kids too, Russia.
+He's got kids too, Rush.

-He doesn't want the health care system getting, yeah, right, right, right.
+He doesn't want the health care system.

 Just can't persuade him.

-There's no reason to lose faith in America.
+But sad thing, there's no reason to lose faith in America.

-I just I want to ask you again.
+Again, folks, I want to ask you again.

 I used cities in the previous example.

-Everybody thinks that health care is a mess.
+Everybody thinks that healthcare is a mess.

 Would somebody tell me what conservative idea is being implemented in the healthcare system right now?